-Whether you're a total novice or a CBD connoisseur, finding your ideal dose and getting results with your CBD takes work and patience.
+Whether you're a total novice or a CBD connoisseur, finding your ideal dose, getting results with your CBD takes work and patience.

 CBD dosage in drops?

-I should let you know that we sell CBD as a dietary supplement, so CBD is not a substitute for medication.
+I should let you know that we sell CBD as a dietary supplement, so CBD is not a substitute for medications.

-Whether you're a total novice or a CBD connoisseur, finding your ideal dose and getting results with your CBD takes work and patience.
+Whether you're a total novice or a CBD connoisseur, finding your ideal dose and getting results from your CBD takes work and patience.

 There are some theories about CBD dosage which is based on your body weight however there is no scientific evidence for this.

 I'm just giving you some guidelines so you can get started.

 your journey with CBD, this requires listening to your body and adjusting accordingly.